-Amendments and changes to the Regulating Plan, text and property boundaries not otherwise permitted in this Code shall be considered by the Planning and Zoning Commission and approved by the City Council in accordance with the procedure set out in Chapter 20-18 of the City of South Padre Island Code of Ordinances.
+- 3.4 Amendments to the Padre Boulevard and Entertainment District Code or the Zoning Map shall be considered by the Planning and Zoning Commission.
+The Planning and Zoning Commission shall make a recommendation to the City Council, who shall consider any requested amendments and changes in accordance with the procedure set out in Chapter 20, including Section 20-18, and the other applicable sections of Chapter 20. of the City of South Padre Island Code of Ordinances - 3.5 The Development Review Flow Chart